Airlock as a Service Knowledge Base

 com.airlock.iam.core.misc.impl.email.EmailServerConfig

-IAM License
+IAM license

 /home/airlock/iam/sensitive-values/infrastructure/secrets/iam-license